-NOTE 1: In case one of the Ues (for a DualSteer device comprising two Ues), or the UE (for a DualSteer device comprising one dual-USIM UE), cannot register in a PLMN (e.g. PLMN-2) using one of the available USIMs, traffic continues to be served by the other PLMN wherein a successful registration has been performed and PDU session has been established (e.g. traffic will continue to be served by PLMN-1).
+NOTE 1: In case one of the UEs (for a DualSteer device comprising two UEs), or the UE (for a DualSteer device comprising one dual-USIM UE), cannot register in a PLMN (e.g. PLMN-2) using one of the available USIMs, traffic continues to be served by the other PLMN wherein a successful registration has been performed and PDU session has been established (e.g. traffic will continue to be served by PLMN-1).
 This solution assumes separate registrations to each of the two PLMNs.

+Editor’s Note 1:

 Editor's note: How to handle the case where there is no (or no longer) connectivity over PLMN-2 is FFS.

+When an access path becomes unavailable (e.g., due to connectivity issues), this is identified by the DualSteer device and by the MPTCP / MPQUIC proxy in UPF, and it is not further used for uplink and downlink data traffic.
+When both access paths with PLMN-2 become unavailable, all data traffic will be transmitted over 3GPP access via PLMN-1 only.
+If the MA PDU Session in PLMN-2 is released, the MPTCP proxy in UPF will release the MPTCP connection(s) by sending DATA_FIN to the DualSteer device via PLMN-1.
+In response, the DualSteer device will not send further data traffic to MPTCP proxy.
+The same approach will be applied with MPQUIC.

 NOTE 2: Since, according to the SA1 WID and the SA2 SID, the two SUPIs of the DualSteer device should belong to the same operator, PLMN-1 is considered V-PLMN and PLMN-2 is considered H-PLMN.
 The PDU session established over the V-PLMN (PLMN-1) is a LBO PDU session and the DualSteer device encapsulates the traffic, destined to the remote host, to the MPTCP proxy.
 This is depicted in Figure 6.1.13.2-1 as the "blue line".